 The performance and availability needs of enterprise software also demand the adoption of new technologies such as cloud computing.
-The need for hybrid, multi-cloud environments is increasing to accommodate the demands of agility.
+The need for a hybrid, multi-cloud environments is increasing to accommodate the demands of agility.
 As such, developing robust cloud strategies, including adopting containerization and modernizing applications and data in the cloud seamlessly becomes important for enterprise software to deliver agility and performance.

 The Clarion Call - Accelerating GTM

 Enabling these ongoing changes in enterprise software in 2020 was imperative for business success.
 It has also become essential to add in advanced features like a powerful and accessible UX, robust security, easy 3rd party integrations, and support for hybrid and multi-cloud deployment or microservices architecture.
 As such, enterprise software has had to introduce strategies to make the development cycle focus on speed, to churn out products faster, and accommodate changes with agility.
-In essence, advanced products need Advanced Product Engineering.
+In essence, advanced products need Digital Product Engineering.

 To achieve faster GTM, enterprise product development needs:

-Advanced Product Engineering – A Facelift
+Digital Product Engineering – A Facelift

 To roll out enterprise software faster, product engineering best practices need to become more holistic and ensure that products integrate easily with their technologies, systems, third-party vendors, etc. to create a more integrated value chain.

-Having advanced product engineering best practices and experience in place helps accelerate GTM here.
+Having digital product engineering best practices and experience in place helps accelerate GTM here.
 Enterprise software development cannot take a myopic view of the enterprise and its needs, but rather see the enterprise tech ecosystem as a whole to ensure faster implementation.

 Expertise in Enabling Technologies

 Enterprise software can no longer exist in its static states.
-Given the changing business dynamics, rising customer expectations, and highly competitive environments demand enterprises innovate constantly in terms of people, processes, and products or services.
+Given the changing business dynamics, rising customer expectations, and highly competitive environments demand enterprises to innovate constantly in terms of people, processes, and products or services.
 To get the right processes, workflows, applications, products, or services rolling fast, deep technology expertise drives the speed of development.
 Development approaches like DevOps, architectures like Microservices, and deployment options like Containerization become important to enable continuous product evolution.

 In that scenario, the right knowledge and experience make it easier to drive rapid customizations.
 This awareness makes it inherently easier to translate a business problem into a solution to assess and identify the right technology solutions.
 It also helps in delivering solutions that have a tangible business impact for enterprise customers.